the-teachingRSE-project/competencies/competencies.md

 before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.
-Finally, @sec:appendix provides an example curriculum in @subsec:examplemaster, a story like description of a fictional RSE career progression in @subsec:examplecareer, and a list of existing skills and certifications in related fields, in @subsec:existingframeworks.
+Finally, @sec:appendix provides an example curriculum in @subsec:examplemaster, a story-like description of a fictional RSE career progression in @subsec:examplecareer, and a list of existing skills and certifications in related fields, in @subsec:existingframeworks.

 ## Terminology